POLIS: a European network supporting innovation in the local transport sector

 IFPEN is part of POLIS, a network of around 80 members including towns/cities, European regions and research players to support the development of innovative and sustainable technologies and policies in the local transport sector.
 The POLIS network fosters the exchange of experiences and knowledge transfer between local and regional authorities throughout Europe via working groups, events and research partnerships funded by the European Commission.
 POLIS is one of the leading points of contact for European institutions relating to issues surrounding air quality and mobility.

-This project has received funding from the European Union’s Research and Innovation Programme Horizon 2020 under Grant Agreement No 824295.
+This project received funding from the European Union’s H2020 research and innovation program through grant agreement 824295.